chriscwill07/Waveshare-ESP32-S3-2.8B-480x640-Temp-Sensor-Readout-ST7701-LVGL9/README.md

 **Aside from the "lv_conf.h" file and the "tempfont200.c" file all provided files will go in sketch folder alongside the TempSensor.ino file.**

 //**Code Compatability**//
-When purchasing this board (SKU: 30241	ESP32-S3-LCD-2.8B) from waveshare you can download additional demo files/drivers to add touch function, SD card, button functions here: https://docs.waveshare.com/ESP32-S3-LCD-2.8B .
+(SKU: 30241	ESP32-S3-LCD-2.8B) on waveshare site you can download additional demo files/drivers to add touch function, SD card, button functions here: https://docs.waveshare.com/ESP32-S3-LCD-2.8B .
 These files will be very tailored to LVGL 8 UI creation. ***The demo code/files for display drivers and LVGL display from Waveshare will not work with the code provided in this project.***
 I gutted and modified the original provided demo code to upgrade from LVGL 8 to LVGL 9.
 My motivation for upgrading to LVGL 9 was to get larger font sizes and other functionality down the road.
 I could not get larger fonts to work in LVGL 8 with the online font converter tool. https://lvgl.io/tools/fontconverter

 This build is working with LVGL 9.5